 Thursday, June 12, 2014

-Knee pain is a frequent issue for patients that Todd Bruss, PA-C, treats at BayCare Clinic Orthopaedic Surgery & Sports Medicine.
-“Over 85 percent of your common complaints in an orthopaedic clinic are due to knee pain,” said Bruss.
+Knee pain is a frequent issue for patients that Todd Bruss, PA-C, treats at Orthopedics & Sports Medicine BayCare Clinic.
+“Over 85 percent of your common complaints in an orthopedic clinic are due to knee pain,” Bruss says.

 Knee pain can range from a minor issue to a debilitating ache.
 With his expertise, he has a few tips before patients seek a physician.
 His first piece of advice: Become proactive.
 The tried and true “RICE” method is also recommended: Rest, Ice, Compression, and Elevation.

 “Step back from the things that are causing the issues.
-Most of your pain is due to inflammatory process,” said Bruss.
+Most of your pain is due to inflammatory process,” Bruss says.
 Limit your activities and you may notice a certain exercise, like weights or stairs, causes the pain.

-“A lot of your knee pain, unless it’s a major injury, is really stemming from above or below the knee,” said Bruss.
+“A lot of your knee pain, unless it’s a major injury, is really stemming from above or below the knee,” Bruss says.
 However, if the pain is not resolved within a few weeks, Bruss advises to seek a skilled healthcare professional.
-Watch the video below for more information.